Avatar

 An alien that's smart enough to realize that if it wants to infiltrate into the society of this big blue marble that we call Earth, that it must remain hidden.

-How do you get a former priest whose lost his faith to "open his eyes" & believe again?
+How do you get a former priest whose lost his faith to "open his eyes" and believe again?

 Try sending down an alien or two to start forming big ol' circles in his crops.

-A scientist finds himself devolving into not just a neanderthal state, but into an actual neanderthal thru the use of shrooms & an isolation tank.
+Through the combination of ingesting mushrooms and confining himself within an isolation tank, a scientist finds himself devolving into not just a neanderthal state, but into an actual neanderthal.

-Same thing happens to me whenever I take psychedelic drugs locked into my room, all by myself.
+It's funny how I can do the exact same thing whenever I take psychedelic drugs while locked away in my room, all by myself.

-Y'know, whenever I watch this movie today, and I cannot imagine today's generation being impressed with it's animation style at all.
-However, when it was first realeased, movies of this kind had never been seen before.
-At least not by me, that is.
-This was the first adult animated flick I had ever seen & to my virgin eyes, the movements of the animation came off as very realistic & flowing.
-Although my tastes have matured along with my ability to recognize more sophisticated techniques of making painted figures move on film, HM was the catalyst that really opened up my eyes to the potential of new horizons that could be (& eventually would be) done not just with animation, but also with it's integration into storylines.
+Despite how the modern advancements in animation technology now make Heavy metal's visuals looked dated today, back when i was in high school, this was the first adult animated flick I had ever seen and to my virgin eyes, the movements of the animation came off as very realistic and flowing.
+Although my tastes have matured along with my ability to recognize more sophisticated techniques of making painted figures move on film, HM was the catalyst that really opened up my eyes to the potential of new horizons that could be (and eventually would be) done not just with animation, but also with it's integration into story-lines.
 With and end result that could engage as well as entertain even those of us who should've grown out of this stuff a long time ago.

-The Dali-esque/surreal journey through time travel of a high school teenager turned reluctant "superhero" Donnie Darko & his spiritual sidekick Frank the bunny.
+The Dali-esque/surreal journey through time travel of a high school teenager turned reluctant "superhero" Donnie Darko and his spiritual sidekick Frank the bunny.

 Believe me, despite having the ability to perceive warps in the timestream,